survivejs/webpack-book/manuscript/02_webpack_compared.md

 };

 // Not all tasks need to use streams.
-// A gulpfile is just another node program
+// A gulpfile is another node program
 // and you can use all packages available on npm. gulp.task(
   'clean',